mikeplem/homeassistant/README.md

 My Home Assistant server is running Debian and Docker containers.

+The server is an Intel NUC, Intel NUC 8 Mainstream Kit (NUC8i3BEH), with 8 GB of RAM and a 250 GB NVME drive.

 All of my controllable devices are Z-Wave so I have an [Aeotec Z-Stick Gen 5](https://aeotec.com/products/aeotec-z-stick-gen5/)

 ## Docker Notes